-How To Play TV Sound Through Alexa & Amazon Echo Devices
+How To Play TV Sound Through Alexa and Amazon Echo Devices

+If you’re trying to use Alexa with your TV it is possible.
 However, not all Alexa devices are able to play audio or link with TVs.
 Also, not all TVs can connect to Alexa.
-You need to know all the requirements before you can start listening to your TV from an Amazon Alexa’s smart speakers.
+You need to know all the requirements before you can start listening to your TV from Amazon Alexa’s smart speakers.

-This article will explain how to play your TV audio through an Alexa device, and what do you need to have.
+The following TechJunkie how-to article will explain how to play your TV audio through an Alexa device, along with the prerequisites needed to make this happen!

 Requirements For Playing TV Audio Through Alexa